 Pilots often fail to scale.
 An innovative project may show promise and generate funding for expansion, but once it’s tried in multiple locations, the results are disappointing.

 The state of Washington, for instance, launched its Cooperative Automated Transportation (CAT) policy framework in December 2020.
-The state intends to pilot connected and autonomous technologies that enable “all modes of transportation to work together through interdependent vehicle and systems automation and information exchange.”77 CAT has developed clear policy goals including improved shared mobility, better access to transportation, improved infrastructure and street design, and increasing land use in cities.78 It aims to pilot automated shuttles to plug first- and last-mile connection gaps in transit services.
-It’s also working closely with stakeholder groups to improve connected and autonomous vehicle technology, including the state’s Autonomous Vehicle Working group, the Intelligent Transportation Society of America and the American Association of State Highway and Transportation Officials.79
+The state intends to pilot connected and autonomous technologies that enable “all modes of transportation to work together through interdependent vehicle and systems automation and information exchange.”77 CAT has developed clear policy goals including improved shared mobility, better access to transportation, improved infrastructure and street design, and increasing land use in cities.78 It aims to pilot automated shuttles to plug first- and last-mile connexion gaps in transit services.
+It’s also working closely with stakeholder groups to improve connected and autonomous vehicle technology, including the state’s Autonomous Vehicle Working group, the Intelligent Transportation Society of America and the American Association of State Motorway and Transportation Officials.79

-Another technology that the SMART grant is encouraging is advanced air mobility (AAM).
+Another technology that the CLEVER grant is encouraging is advanced air mobility (AAM).
 The Federal Aviation Administration (FAA) and the National Aeronautics and Space Administration (NASA) are collaborating on a national AAM campaign to develop use cases for urban air mobility, build public confidence, reevaluate the regulatory environment, and facilitate ecosystem learning.80 With advances in electric vertical takeoff and landing (eVTOL) technologies, the AAM market could help alleviate urban congestion and improve rural connectivity.81

 One such project already underway is Chicago’s Array of Things (AoT), a network of sensor boxes on light posts.83 AoT is a joint project between the city, the University of Chicago, Argonne National Laboratory, the National Science Foundation, and private technology companies.
 It launched in 2016 as an experimental urban measurement system; the sensor boxes measure conditions including temperature, humidity, air quality, light intensity, vehicle and pedestrian traffic, and flooding.

 The AoT project’s primary objective is to improve the city’s ability to make critical decisions.
-Data collected from the sensors are published openly to help researchers, organizations and individuals develop new tools and applications for urban and mobility planning.84 They can help the city build anticipatory capabilities to address issues such as flooding, heat waves, traffic congestion and traffic safety.
+Data collected from the sensors are published openly to help researchers, organisations and individuals develop new tools and applications for urban and mobility planning.84 They can help the city build anticipatory capabilities to address issues such as flooding, heat waves, traffic congestion and traffic safety.
 The Chicago Department of Transportation has been leading the sensor box installation work, and had installed 130 sensor boxes in the city as of January 2020, when work was interrupted due to the pandemic.
 With clear data to evaluate progress, cities can use IIJA funding to revive such projects.

-Scaling a successful pilot is by far the most difficult phase for any organization.
+Scaling a successful pilot is by far the most difficult phase for any organisation.
 Often, transportation agencies struggle with this step because they lack a road map and a detailed implementation plan.
 But expanding the solution incrementally can provide more data and assurance as the pilot moves from one adopter group or location to another.85

 Brussels in Belgium offers a good example of incremental scaling.
 In 2019, city leaders were looking for a solution that could help them address the growing cost of congestion in the city.
-The city decided to develop and pilot a smart-kilometer charge solution called SmartMove.86
+The city decided to develop and pilot a clever-kilometre charge solution called SmartMove.86

-SmartMove aims to tackle congestion holistically through the implementation of a smart kilometer charge users pay for road usage, a mobility-as-a-service (MaaS) platform for riders and a “nudging” tool that provides incentives encouraging people to use more sustainable transport options.
+SmartMove aims to tackle congestion holistically through the implementation of a clever kilometre charge users pay for road usage, a mobility-as-a-service (MaaS) platform for riders and a “nudging” tool that provides incentives encouraging people to use more sustainable transport options.
 The city began with a small pilot that allowed it to test the technological components.
 After encouraging results from this beta test, the city moved to live-testing the solution with 5,000 residents to test different features and aims to expand this testing group further before scaling the solution to the entire city by 2024.87

-Effectively leveraging the historic federal investments that have been made to reverse decades of inadequate investment and to modernize key facets of the nation’s transportation system will require bold action and political will on the part of transportation leaders.
+Effectively leveraging the historic federal investments that have been made to reverse decades of inadequate investment and to modernise key facets of the nation’s transportation system will require bold action and political will on the part of transportation leaders.
 A business-as-usual approach by the public sector will waste an important opportunity to make the most of this historic investment and leave a lasting legacy.